 Riverside High School

 No Early Dismissals will be processed after 12:00pm on the Google Form.
-If you forgot to fill out the form before 12, you may come inside the school and sign them out.
+If you forgot to fill out the form before 12, you may come inside the school and sign them out at any time.
 We DO NOT take early dismissals over the phone.

 Click here for Greenville County Schools Attendance policies

 1.)
-Submit a Parent or Medical Note for your student’s absence(s) via Google Form on the Riverside High School Website.
+Submit a Parent or Medical Note for your student’s absence(s) via this Google Form also located on the Riverside High School Website.
 Please understand that not all Parent Notes are excused absences.

 Early Dismissals

 2.)
-Submit an early dismissal via Google Form or written letter before 9:00am
+Submit an early dismissal via Google Form by 12:00 or drop a written letter at the notes drop box located at the Attendance Office before 9:00 am

 For a 180-day course, the student must attend at least 170 days of each school year to receive credit as well as meet all of the minimum requirements for each course.
 ANY UNEXCUSED ABSENCE IN EXCESS OF TEN DAYS MAY CAUSE THE STUDENT TO LOSE CREDIT FOR THE COURSE.